DevrynZub/fs-journal/journal/01/questions.md

         }
     ```

-    > | ANSWER HERE |
+    > 3 components of a CSS are selector, property and value.
+These will define the class and add style depending on what you choose with each component.

 07. How do you think good design influences people when visiting a website, and what sorts of things could you convey through design alone?
     > |Good design and layout is everything.
-A website that isnt neat can become hard to navigate.
+A website that isn't neat can become hard to navigate.
 Making sure accessibility options are available is a great design.
 Anything of importance on the page needs ro stand out, so adding certain color or text to help people be drawn to that part of the page.

 08. What is the purpose of ***wireframing***?
     > | ANSWER HERE |